-$$\Delta v(\alpha_i, \alpha_j) = \frac{1}{C} \left( \alpha_j (2 - \alpha_i) + \alpha_i (1 - \alpha_i) \right).$$
+$$\Delta v(\alpha_i, \alpha_j) = \frac{1}{C} \left(\alpha_j (2 - \alpha_i) + \alpha_i (1 - \alpha_i) \right).$$

 We now turn our attention to a range of heuristic peer selection techniques.
-Instead of selfishly maximizing a utility function as illustrated in Section 5.4, we make the case for simpler strategies.
+Instead of applying our algorithm to find the optimal stable overlay for the uniform backup exchange problem as illustrated in Section 5, we make the case for simpler schemes.
 The following peer selection strategies can be easily implemented in a realistic setting and they do not require global knowledge.
 Informally, we first propose a completely random, un-biased and unilateral peer selection.
 We then constrain peer selection accounting for the profile of the two peers involved in a matching.
 First, we explore a strategy in which the remote peer accepts a matching with a probability that is proportional to the profile of the initiator of the matching.
 Then, we propose a strategy in which random peer selection is biased by the profile of remote peers: a peer with a high profile will be more likely selected than one with a low profile.
 Remote peers accept a connection with a probability proportional to the initiator.

-DEFINITION 9.
-Heuristic peer selection strategies:
+Definition 9 Heuristic peer selection strategies:

-- one-sided random matches: remote peers are randomly chosen and the match is not pairwise, i.e., when chosen, a player has to cooperate with the initiator one; - pairwise random matches: a player with αi randomly selects a remote player, and the match is accepted with probability αi; - pairwise strategic matches: a player with profile αi selects a remote player with profile αj with probability αj and the match will be accepted with probability αi.
+- one-sided random matches: remote peers are randomly chosen and the match is not pairwise, i.e., when chosen, a player has to cooperate with the initiator one; - pairwise random matches: a player with α_i randomly selects a remote player, and the match is accepted with probability α_i ;

+- pairwise strategic matches: a player with profile α_i selects a remote player with profile α_j with probability α_j and the match will be accepted with probability α_i .